-We show that the proposed algorithm helps learning a good generative model which is empirically comparable to, or better than the pretraining method proposed in [33].
+We show that the proposed algorithm helps learning a good generative model which is empirically comparable to, or better than the pretraining method proposed in [36].
 Furthermore, we discuss the degrees of freedom in extending the proposed approach.
+The preliminary results of this work were presented in our conference paper [13] and workshop paper [12].